-Radiation may be given before surgery to shrink the tumor before removing it or used after surgery to reduce the chance of the cancer coming back.
-Radiation options include:
+Radiation therapy may be given before surgery to shrink the tumor before removing it or used after surgery to reduce the chance of the cancer coming back.
+Radiation therapy options include:

-There are no guidelines for preventing rhabdomyosarcoma, because the exact cause is unknown.
+There are no current guidelines to prevent rhabdomyosarcoma because the cause is unknown.

 American Cancer Society

 National Cancer Institute

 General information about childhood rhabdomyosarcoma.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/types/soft-tissue-sarcoma/patient/rhabdomyosarcoma-treatment-pdq.
 Updated May 25, 2016.
 Accessed September 6, 2016.

 Rhabdomyosarcoma.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003136-pdf.pdf.
 Accessed September 6, 2016.